HarveyMerton/harveym/_pages/about.md

 Besides robotics I love outdoor adventure sports (surfing, skiing, climbing, hiking, camping) and exploring new experiences and ideas with friends.

 I am currently on the lookout for my next challenge!
 Please feel free to have a poke around this (under construction) website for an idea of my [recent projects](https://harveymerton.github.io/harveym/portfolio/), and my [LinkedIn profile](https://www.linkedin.com/in/harveymerton/) for an idea of my experience.
-I am responsive through LinkedIn should you have any questions!
+I am responsive via LinkedIn should you wish to reach out, or have any questions!

 [//]: <> (For now, please enjoy some pictures of my adventures!)